Click on a province to explore more

 Gandaki Province

 Everyone comes to Pokhara.
-Few go further.
-Beyond the lakeside restaurants and the paragliders, Gandaki holds the Annapurna circuit, the forbidden kingdom of Upper Mustang, and the world's deepest gorge.
-The sacred Fishtail peak Machhapuchhre has never been summited.
-By anyone.
-It remains untouched by law, which tells you something about what this province holds sacred.
+But few venture any further into the Gandaki.
+Beyond the lakeside cafes and paragliders, this province contains the Annapurna circuit, the forbidden kingdom of Upper Mustang, and the deepest gorge in the world.
+Sacred Fishtail Mountain, also called Machhapuchhre, has never been climbed by anyone.
+It is off-limits by law, and I think you can guess why.

 Upper Mustang requires a special restricted area permit.
 We handle it.
 And once you're inside, you'll understand why Nepal protects it so fiercely.